Hitlabs/pr-reviewer-pronto-notification-action/README.md

 # Adding the action to your project

-In your `./github/workflows` directory, add a `pronto_post.yml`.
+In your repo, create a `./github/workflows` directory if it does not already exist, and add a `pronto_post.yml` file.
 Add the following as contents:

 ```yml
 name: Post to Pronto